 In an emergency, you can choose which doctor or hospital to seek treatment from.
-For all non-emergency care, your employer may choose which doctor you see for your initial treatment.
-After the initial treatment, you can select your own doctors, unless your employer has established a managed care program for treatment of work-related injuries.
-If your employer has established such a plan, you must select a doctor from a doctor within the plan’s network.
+For all non-emergency care, your employer may choose which medical facility you go to for your initial treatment.
+After the initial treatment, you can select your own attending physician, unless your employer has established a managed care program for treatment of work-related injuries.
+If your employer has established such a plan, you must select a doctor from a doctor within the plan's network.
 In general, though, your employer must provide you with notice of the managed care plan prior to your injuries.

 All reasonable and necessary medical treatment related to your work injury will be covered through workers' comp, including the cost of doctors' visits, hospital bills, prescriptions, and prosthetic devices.
 You'll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
 Temporary total disability payments are 75% of your average weekly wages, subject to a maximum of $1,292 per week (as of October 1, 2016).

 You can continue to receive temporary total disability until your doctor finds that you've reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve.